ZG79/zg79.github.io/class-03.md

 1. Using CSS: You can use the CSS list-style-type property to change the numbering type of an ordered list.
 2. Using the type attribute: You can also change the numbering type of an ordered list by using the type attribute on the <ol> element.
 The type attribute accepts values such as a, A, i, and I, which correspond to lowercase letters, uppercase letters, lowercase Roman numerals, and uppercase Roman numerals, respectively.

+  ## Describe the CSS properties of margin and padding as characters in a story.
+What is their role in a story titled: “The Box Model”?

+  In the world of web design, there are two important CSS properties called margin and padding.
+Margin creates space outside of an HTML element, separating it from other elements.
+Padding, on the other hand, creates space inside the element, between the element's content and its border.
+Together, margin and padding make up the "Box Model", and they play a crucial role in determining the appearance of elements on a web page.

+  ## List and describe the four parts of an HTML elements box as referred to by the box model.

+The four parts of an HTML element's box, as referred to by the "box model," are:

+Content: This is the actual content of the element, such as text or images.
+The content is surrounded by padding.

+Padding: This is the area between the content and the border.
+It provides space between the content and the border, giving the content room to breathe.

+Border: The border is the line that surrounds the padding and the content.
+It provides a visual delimiter between the content and the background.

+Margin: The margin is the space outside of the border.
+It provides space between the element and other elements on the page, creating separation and clear boundaries.